jr-marchand/caviar/docs/_posts/Advanced use/2020-04-22-configuration.md

 If a PyMOL session file is written, how to color the cavities: by chain, buriedness, or pharmacophore (values: bychain, buriedness, pharmacophore)
   - print_cav_info: True
 Print out the table report on cavity identification (boolean)
+  - export_descriptors: False
+Turns on the export of Python pickled descriptors (global descriptors as pd.dataframe, networkx graph and 4-channels 3D-image) (boolean)
+  - asph: False
+Investigates the local asphericity around a grid point at 'radius_asph' cubic radius /!\ Time consuming!
+Placeholder as the 4th channel in the 3D image.

 #### Selection of objects ####